Benefits of Portable Chicken Coop on Wheels

 Four Wheels with Steering Handle

 A welded frame with four wheels.
 The two front wheels are steering wheels attached to a steering handle.
-Best for smaller coops. (also available in a heavy-duty version for mid-sized coops)
+Best for smaller coops with around 4 chickens in the coop. (also available in a heavy-duty version for mid-sized coops)

 Heavy Duty Wheel System with Hydraulic Lift